Polymer/polymer-project.org/app/_blog/2018-01-18-polymer-3-new-preview.md

 ---
+layout: post
-title:  "Polymer 3.0: New Year, New Preview"
+title: "Polymer 3.0: New year, new preview"
+published: 2018-01-18
+author: polymer-team
+description: "New Polymer 3.0 preview: Bug fixes and new features"
 ---

 Happy New Year from the Polymer team!
 Hope everyone had a nice break.
 We've all returned from our various travels and are getting ready to roll out some more web component goodness.